TheNarratorsFrevor/Knowledge-base/TOLC-I/Syllabus checklist.md

 **[[Optics]] –** Principles of geometric optics; reflection, refraction; refractive index; prisms; mirrors and concave and convex lenses; elementary knowledge of lens systems and instruments.

-[[**Thermodynamics]] –** The understanding and knowledge of the following concepts is required: temperature, heat, specific heat, expansion, ideal gas law.
+[[**Thermodynamics]] –** The understanding and knowledge of the following concepts is required: [[Temperature, Heat, Specific Heat, Expansion]], ideal gas law.
 Also required elementary knowledge of the laws of thermodynamics.

 **[[Electromagnetism]] –** Elementary knowledge of electrostatics (Coulomb’s law, electrostatic field and condensers) and magnetostatics (electric intensity, Ohm’s law, magnetostatic field) is required.
 Also required, elementary knowledge of electromagnetic radiations and their propagation.